LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ## 3\.
 File Structure

-_TODO_ update when structure is finalized

 The LDAR-Sim software is organized using the following structure:

+- Root
+  - Benchmarking
+  - doc-images
+  - Feature Guides
+  - install
-- Root(LDAR_Sim)
+  - LDAR_Sim
     - inputs
-  - install
     - outputs
+    - simulations
     - src
+      - default_parameters
+      - ldar_sim_run.py
-  - simulations
+      - ldar_sim_sensitivity_analysis.py
-  - external_sensors
+    - testing

   - CHANGELOG.md
+  - INSTALL_GUIDE.md
+  - LICENSE.txt
   - ParameterMigrationGuide.md
-- LICENSE.txt
   - README.md
   - USER_MANUAL.md
-- INSTALL_GUIDE.md

-The **Root** folder includes all code, inputs, and outputs necessary to run LDAR-Sim.
-From a software perspective, the root folder is the parent to the src folder (folder containing LDAR_sim_main).
-This folder will be always be the root folder when making relative references in LDAR-Sim.
-For example, if input_directory is specified as _./inputs_ from anywhere in the code, the targeted folder will be _{absolute_path_to} / Root / inputs_.
+The **Root** folder includes all LDAR-Sim related content.

+The **Benchmarking** folder is a dev specific folder for benchmarking results.

+The **doc-images** folder contains all images used in the different documents and guides for LDAR-Sim.

+The **Feature Guides** folder contains other documentation and guides, such as the one for sensitivity analysis or setup.

+The **install**  folder contains the YAML files necessary for setting up the Conda environment required to run LDAR-Sim.

+The **LDAR-Sim** folder contains all the files related to the simulation, including the actual source code and various parameter/input files.

-The **inputs** folder contains input files required to run LDAR-Sim.
-These include weather files, empirical emission and vent data, facility lists, and other inputs.
+The **inputs** folder is the default folder that contains virtual world defining files required to run LDAR-Sim.
+These include weather files, empirical emission data, facility lists, and more.

-The **outputs** folder stores all output data files produced by LDAR-Sim.
-The folder is cleaned, and added if required each time ldar_sim_main is run.
+The **outputs** folder is the default folder that stores all output data files produced by LDAR-Sim.
+The folder is cleaned, and added if required each time the ldar_sim_run script is executed.
+Users can set the [outputs](#output_directory) to change the location.

+The **simulations** stores sample input parameter files.

 The **src** folder stores the python source code.
-The main code of LDAR-Sim, LDAR_sim_main.py is stored in the base folder of src.
+The main script to run LDAR-Sim, ldar_sim_run.py is stored in the base folder of src, in addition to the script to run the sensitivity analysis, ldar_sim_sensitivity_analysis.py.

-The **external_sensors** folder contains python source code for alternative technology sensors that users are free to use and add to.

-The **simulations** stores sample V4.0 input parameter files.
+The **default_paramters** file contained within the _src_ folder contains all the default parameters utilized by LDAR-Sim.

+The **testing** folder is a development-specific directory that contains resources for end-to-end testing as well as all unit tests.

 --------------------------------------------------------------------------------